 Regularly drinking too much alcohol can have severe effects on your health.
 Drinking more than your recommended daily units of alcohol significantly increases your risk of developing over sixty diseases and your mental health and social life are also affected.

 Know your limits

 Surveys have shown that only 12-16% of Surrey adults are aware of the recommended guidelines for safe drinking.
-Recommended daily units for men and women differ because our body's metabolism of alcohol is also affected by our genetic make-up.
+Recommended daily units are the same for men and women because scientific studies show that health risks associated with drinking are generally the same for both genders.
 In addition, safe alcohol levels reduce as we get older.
 There are also legal and safety issues to consider when asking 'How much is too much?'.
 These include driving, operating heavy machinery, drinking during pregnancy or whilst taking medication, and under-age drinking.